Take steps to control mosquitoes around your house

 The diseases mosquitoes transmit kill hundreds of thousands of people each year — more than 400,000 from malaria alone, it says.

-In the U.S. the biggest threat is West Nile Virus (WNV), which has no vaccine or cure but, fortunately, is a far less serious disease.
+In the U.S., the biggest threat is West Nile virus, which has no vaccine or cure but, fortunately, is a far less serious disease.

-According to the Centers for Disease Control and Prevention, only about one in five people who are infected with the virus develops a fever and other symptoms and only about one out of 150 infected people develops “a serious, sometimes fatal, illness.”
+According to the Centers for Disease Control and Prevention, only about 1 in 5 people who are infected with the virus develops a fever and other symptoms and only about one out of 150 infected people develops “a serious, sometimes fatal, illness.”

 People over 60 or who have preexisting medical conditions are at greater risk, CDC.gov states.